 How often does your organization conduct phishing simulations?

 Penetration Testing Frequency

-With the majority of respondents still only testing one-two times a year, retesting needs to be given more priority.
+With the majority of respondents still only testing one or two times a year, retesting needs to be given more priority.
 An initial test helps to determine a prioritized list of security weaknesses so organizations know what remediations are most urgent.
-But how do you know if problems have been properly fixed?
-Retesting against the baseline of an initial test ensures improvements have been successfully implemented and security holes are closed.
+But how can you be sure that problems have been properly fixed?
+Retesting against the baseline of an initial test confirms whether improvements have been successfully implemented and security holes are closed.

 How often does your organization pen test?